surrey-nlp/S3D/README.md

 ### Experiments

-We use three of our best performing sarcasm detection models to demonstrate the predictions and majority voting system used to label our S3D-v2 dataset.
-These three models are all to be uploaded to our HuggingFace repository.
+We provide a notebook to show the labelling process of our S3D-v1 dataset.
+We aim to have a notebook ready to demonstrate the majority voting annotations very soon.

 ### Models